 Detail installation view of Marginal

-- Commissioned site-specific tree grates for Pittsburgh's revitalization of Penn Avenue
+- Commissioned site-specific tree grates for Pittsburgh's revitalized Penn Avenue

-In keeping with my installation work responding to unusual marginal spaces and plant matter, I have been selected to design a custom iron tree grate pattern for the trees along Penn Avenue through the Garfield and East Liberty neighborhoods.
-The concept sketches are riffs on a stylized root-like pattern extending from the base of three, relating the work back to the plant.
+In keeping with my installation work responding to unusual marginal spaces and plant matter, I was selected to design a custom iron tree grate pattern along Penn Avenue through Pittsburgh's Garfield and East Liberty neighborhoods.
+Each grate features an off-set stylized root flare from an aged tree around the hole from which the live tree emerges.

 - Settles to speak in the Carnegie Museum of Natural History's R.W.
 Moriarty Science Seminar Series